Quantitative stability and numerical analysis of Markovian quadratic BSDEs with reflection: Preliminaries

-Next, we recall the definition and some classical properties of BMO martingale, which provide the techniques for our following study.
+Next, we recall the definition and some basic properties of BMO martingales, which provide the techniques for our following study.
 For the detailed theory, we refer the reader to \cite{Kaza}.
-We say a continuous local martingale $(M_t)_{t\in[0,T]}$ is a BMO martingale if it is square integrable with $M_0=0$ such that
+We say a continuous local martingale $(M_t)_{t\in[0,T]}$ is a BMO martingale if it is square-integrable with $M_0=0$ such that